-Both have grown fond of the Demetri Martin quote, “The earth without art is just, eh” and love discovering each new city’s art.
+Both have grown fond of the Demetri Martin quote, “The earth without art is just, eh” and love discovering art in each new city we visits.
 Our own city of Sydney is littered with artworks, and the kids have been blown away by Toowoomba’s painted walls, combed Melbourne on the hunt for its creative best, and been left awestruck by masterworks in cities like London, Hong Kong and Singapore.

 But then Dunedin came along and unexpectedly became their new favourite street art destination.
 Indeed, so enamoured were they were with the quality, and quantity, of the creative city’s art scene that they were up at the crack of dawn each morning in their efforts to spot every one of the almost 40 whimsical, whacky and wonderful artworks by brilliant local and international artists that adorn its walls.

-While I’m not going to share all 40 of them, here, in no particular order, are the kids 15 favourite from the Dunedin Street Art Trail…
+While I’m not going to share all 40 of them, here, in no particular order, are the kids 15 favourites from the Dunedin Street Art Trail…

 1. Tuatara, Roa – Bath Street